 Selecting a Grow Tent

 When selecting a grow tent for your weed garden, the primary consideration should be its size.
 Depending on the amount of space you have and how many plants you want to grow, you can choose a grow tent as small as 2 feet square or up to 4 feet by 8 feet.
 The height of the grow tent is also important.
-You’ll need some room at the top to hang your equipment and space between your lights and plants, so choosing a grow tent that is at least 4 feet high is a good idea.
+You’ll need some room at the top to hang your equipment and space between your lights and plants, so choosing a 4x4 grow tent or higher is a good idea.

 The grow tent should be constructed of sturdy nylon or polyester canvas with a rating of at least 600D, or denier, a method of measuring the thickness of yarns in a fabric.
 On the interior side of the grow tent, a reflective layer is bonded to the canvas.
 The reflectivity of this layer can vary from about 50 percent up to 90 percent; those that are more reflective will help you use electricity more efficiently.